composer/composer/doc/03-cli.md

 ## config

-The `config` command allows you to edit some basic Composer settings in either the local `composer.json` file or the global `config.json` file.
+The `config` command allows you to edit composer config settings and repositories in either the local `composer.json` file or the global `config.json` file.

+Additionally it lets you edit most properties in the local `composer.json`.

 ```sh
 php composer.phar config --list